-The Nonhuman Turn, edited by Richard Grusin.
-A volume of essays from the conference will be available from the University of Minnesota Press, February 2015.
+The Nonhuman Turn (2015), edited by Richard Grusin.
+A volume of essays from the conference is available from the University of Minnesota Press, or your favorite bookseller.

 For the 2012 annual conference, The Center for 21st Century Studies considered the “Nonhuman Turn” that has been emerging in the arts, humanities, and social sciences over the past few decades.
 The response to the conference was overwhelmingly positive and quite enthusiastic.
 The initial Call For Papers (CFP) generated a significant amount of buzz on social media such as Facebook and Twitter; we received over 120 paper proposals, only about forty of which we were able to accept.
 The Curtin Hall 175 auditorium was at capacity all weekend long, and people across the globe watched the livestreamed plenary talks, weighing in via tweets and blog posts.
 The conference was organized by C21 director Richard Grusin, C21 deputy director Mary Mullen, C21 associate director John Blum, and C21 provost postdoctoral scholar Rebekah Sheldon.